Schoolhouse.world: peer tutoring, for free.

 Starts

 Welcome to Dialogues!
-In this session, we will be discussing the death penalty and using the discussion guide provided on Coda.
+In this session, we will be discussing The Future of Higher Education and using this [discussion guide].

 Here’s some helpful information to help you prepare for your session: